Igalia/explainers/css/has/invalidation-discussions.md

 ## Minutes of discussion

 * Does the above summary make sense to all?
 Are there any missing or arguable points?
+* More specifically, does it make sense to add a step that traverses ancestors to find possibly affected element?<br>
+  (The traversal will be `O(m)` where `m` is tree depth of the changed element)